UK defends Brexit deal after Trump trade warning

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Prime Minister Boris Johnson’s office has defended his Brexit deal with the EU, after US President Donald Trump warned it would make it impossible for the two nations to strike a future trade agreement.
+LONDON: British Prime Minister Boris Johnson´s office has defended his Brexit deal with the EU, after US President Donald Trump warned it would make it impossible for the two nations to strike a future trade agreement.

 The president, whose impeachment in the US has moved a stage closer following a key vote in Congress, waded into the British election campaign on Thursday to criticise Johnson’s divorce terms with the European bloc.

-“If you vote for us and we get our programme through, which we will... we can be out, at the absolute latest, by January next year,” Johnson said during a campaign stop Thursday at a hospital.
-The Conservative leader is riding high in opinion polls going into the December 12 vote that will be Britain’s third in four years.

-But he risks a backlash over his unkept “do or die” promise to deliver Brexit on October 31 — and has again set himself up for another potential fall by promising to meet the next deadline.
-Pro-EU campaigners and business executives have breathed a sigh of relief that Britain avoided a Halloween Brexit nightmare that could have seen it crash out of the EU after 46 years without a plan.

-LONDON: Prime Minister Boris Johnson’s office has defended his Brexit deal with the EU, after US President Donald Trump warned it would make it impossible for the two nations to strike a future trade agreement.
+LONDON: British Prime Minister Boris Johnson´s office has defended his Brexit deal with the EU, after US President Donald Trump warned it would make it impossible for the two nations to strike a future trade agreement.

 The president, whose impeachment in the US has moved a stage closer following a key vote in Congress, waded into the British election campaign on Thursday to criticise Johnson’s divorce terms with the European bloc.